sundeepmalali/ie/README.md

 # Pacman Simulator

-This maven project has the implementation logic of a basic Pacman simulator.
+This project has the implementation logic of a basic Pacman simulator.

 The details of the implementation are here - [https://github.com/ie/Code-Challenge-1](https://github.com/ie/Code-Challenge-1)